 The first advantage is that it removes the clunky redirect.
 3D Secure 2.0 uses certified SDKs and APIs to connect with banks and share customer data for authentication.

 IMPORTANT.
 In April 2019, both Mastercard (Isser Mandate, Global) and Visa (Issuer Mandate, Europe) were ready for PSD2 by being 3D Secure 2.0 Compliant.
 It is projected that 3D Secure 2.0 will have launched in 2020 and onward.

 Who needs to prepare for SCA?

-Obviously, if your company is located in the European Economic Area (EEA) or you serve customers in European countries, you should add this update into your must-to-do list.
-The United Kingdom is the only place that is uncertain about SCA enforcement because of Brexit delay.
+Obviously, if your company is located in the European Economic Area (EEA) or you serve customers in European countries, you should add this update to your must-to-do list.
+The United Kingdom is the only place that is uncertain about SCA enforcement because of the Brexit delay.

 How SCA changes the checkout flow?